-A 2017 report by MarketWatch states that half of all Americans (down from 65% in the previous year) are living paycheck to paycheck and a lot of them are behind on bills.
+A 2022 report by CNBC states that 61% of all Americans (down from 65% in the previous year) are living paycheck to paycheck and a lot of them are behind on bills.
 This is not necessarily because of low income.
-In fact in most cases it is not.
+In fact, in most cases, it is not.
 Americans have some of the highest income brackets in the world.

 Bad spending habits.
 Credit Cards.
-Loans.
-No financial plan…..these are just some of the reasons why despite a pretty decent income, a lot of Americans find it hard to get by.
+Loans, no financial plan, etc.- these are just some of the reasons why despite a pretty decent income, a lot of Americans find it hard to get by.

 Having a negative bank balance and being behind on credit card payments is not only most people’s worst nightmare but it also awakens a feeling of embarrassment for most.

 In most cases, this is not your fault and cannot solely be blamed on the amount of money that is coming in either.
 No matter what your financial condition, there are ways to make it better.